spesml/spesml.github.io/10_Closing/closing.md

 ## Agenda

 ## Registration
 For the event, we require your registration.
 The event is limited to 50 participants.
-For registration, please write [Wolfgang Boehm](mailto:boehmw@in.tum.de) and state your name and affiliation.
+Please register via [Wolfgang Boehm](mailto:boehmw@in.tum.de), stating your name and affiliation.